akshayamaram/Youtube/README.md

+# YOUTUBE PROJECT

-# NOTE
+## NOTE

-Make sure to change the name of .env_sample to .env and use your API_KEY if u want to test the app locally or u can create another file named .env and keep your API_KEY there and when deploying don't forget to include .env(the one with ur key) to .gitignore and u can just push that .env_sample for demonstration  purposes.
+### Make sure to change the name of .env_sample to .env and use your API_KEY if u want to test the app locally or u can create another file named .env and keep your API_KEY there and when deploying don't forget to include .env(the one with ur key) to .gitignore and u can just push that .env_sample for demonstration  purposes.

+### make sure you include the prefix REACT_APP_ before the name of ur api ex: if u name ur api key as MY_API_KEY then make it like this REACT_APP_MY_API_KEY

 # Getting Started with Create React App